 Sometimes your firewall or antivirus programs interfere with your download speeds.
 Try to disable each of them to see if there is any change.
 Check out the manual or website of your antivirus provider to see how to disable it.

-- Open the Start menu, type “firewall,” then select “Windows Defender Firewall.”
+- Type “firewall” in the Cortana search box, then select “Windows Defender Firewall.”

 - Then, select “Turn Windows Defender Firewall on or off.”

 - Finally, you need to confirm this by checking the box for “Turn off Windows Defender Firewall,” then select “OK.”

 Not everyone can afford the best internet connection speeds, but at least you can optimize it to its full potential.
 First of all, try to use an Ethernet connection when downloading anything, including games on Steam.
 Wi-Fi does not always provide optimal download speeds.

 Ensure your LAN drivers are up to date to reap the full benefits of this type of connection.
 Many programs easily update all your drivers, but most are expensive.
 DriverEasy comes in free and premium versions, suitable for downloading all the latest drivers.